KunalMaverick/SystemVerilog-PESU-2023/README.md

 # SystemVerilog-PESU-2023
-This is a repository containing all the projects/experiments that would be covered under the course called "COMPUTER AIDED DIGITAL DESIGN" curated for Electronics and Communication Sophomore students at PES-University, Ring Road Campus.
+This is a repository with step by step guide to downlaod software that would be used the course called "COMPUTER AIDED DIGITAL DESIGN" curated for Electronics and Communication Sophomore students at PES-University, Ring Road Campus.
 We will be using Xilinx FGPA and Vivado Software for this course.

 # How to download **XILINX Vivado** on your Windows Laptop:

 **NOTE**

 1. Vivado is not supported on **MacOS**.
+(You can use Virtual Machine)
 2. Vivado is around **60Gb** in total.
 3. You must have **MinGW** installed before you try running any simulation on your PC.
 4. You must have WINRAR on your PC.